Itoka-DAO/itoka-music-nft-standard/README.md

 - Implement royalty collection ledger and API
   - Design how to determine the royalty rate (set by custodian or DAO voting)
   - Enable the trustless royalty collection for Itoka NFT
-    - pay royalty by $ICP
+    - Accept royalty by $ICP
-    - pay royalty by $ITOKA
+    - Accept royalty by $ITOKA
-    - pay royalty by BTC, ETH etc. once Dfinity completed BTC/ETH intergration
+    - Accept royalty by BTC, ETH etc. once Dfinity completed BTC/ETH intergration

 ## How to use?